jpniederer/Dev-eryday/_posts/2017-4-30-weekly-update-April-23-29-2017.markdown

 I got back into React in a big way this week.
 I finished the [Styling React Components][sty] course on Pluralsight.
 Overall, the course was a nice look at several different ways that components can be styled when using React.
 Another React course I started working through is [Building Scalable React Apps][re].
 Building Scalable React Apps walks you through the process of building a React application using the popular [React Boilerplate][rb] starter kit.
 I'm really enjoying the course so far.

 *Musashi* has been completed.
 It was a phenomenal read.
 I recommend it for anyone. *Musashi* is a story of growth, love, adventure, philosophy, and is a true tome.
 Having finished the book, I'm positive it's in the top five fiction books I've ever read.
 The level of Musashi's discipline is inspiring.
 The character is a true epic hero who can be used to gain valuable insight on what it takes to become world class at any practice.

+Another step forward in HTTPS this week.
+I moved both my [personal][jp] site and [SimpleHealthTracking][sht] to HTTPS.
+It's nice to get those domains a little more secured.

 Finished
 --------